JanssenProject/jans/docs/janssen-server/auth-server/crypto/key-generation.md

 `-expiration` is expressed in days for Connect keys.
 SSA key validity is handled separately by the generator and is normally much longer.

 !!! note
-    Supported algorithms can vary by Janssen version and Java security provider.
+    Supported algorithms can vary by Janssen server version and Java security provider.
 Check the generator options on the installed server before changing the algorithm list:

     ```bash
     /opt/jre/bin/java \